Expungement of New Jersey Criminal Records

 Asking a judge to expunge your criminal records requires completing a petition that explains exactly what you are asking and presenting the information required in a specific format.
-This includes:

 - The date of your arrest as an adult or when you were taken into custody as a juvenile

 - The statutes and the offenses for which you were arrested, taken into custody as a juvenile, convicted or adjudicated delinquent